petroemil/Rx.Book/Draft.md

 Just for the sake of having an app that you can use to play with and run the code samples, let's create a UWP "Console" application.
 The reason for it is that most of the time a traditional console where you can print lines is more than enough, but for some of the examples you will need things like a `TextBox` or pointer events.

-Just like in the previous chapter, let's create an empty UWP app...
+Just like in the previous chapter, let's create an empty UWP app
 * Open Visual Studio (2015)
 * Create a new project (`File / New / Project`)
 * In the dialog window select `Windows / Universal` on the left hand pane